 Sadly, with this head-in-the-sand philosophy, you and your parents will end up with some serious issues.
 According to Agnes Schare, RN, BSN, and VP of a home care management company, "there are no laws or policies to aid in determining if your loved one is too old to live independently, but it is always wise to be proactive regarding the care of your aging family member."
 As my mother got older, we started to see many little warning signs that told us that she needed more help.
 Having open discussions and knowing what their desires are helps us make wiser choices when the time comes.

 Signs Your Elderly Parents Need Help

-Here are some signs that they may need help.
-Keep in mind that many of these can be signs of depression or other issues, too.
+Below, you'll find full descriptions of each of these signs and solutions for how to help your parent.
+Keep in mind that many of these signs can be indications of depression or other medical issues, too.

 1. Sudden Lapses In Housekeeping

 Mom has always been a great housekeeper, but lately her house has been dirty and cluttered.
 This can mean a lot of things: Maybe she has been busy, perhaps she is more tired than usual, or maybe she is becoming overwhelmed with the daily chores.